masonedmison/pet_feeder/Readme.md

 ### Setup Instructions:

 1. Download and install latest 'Desktop' image of Raspbian onto Pi
+    - Directions written for 'Desktop' and NOT 'Lite' version of Raspbian
     - [Link to latest Desktop Raspbian image](https://www.raspberrypi.org/downloads/raspbian/)
     - [Link to installing image onto SD card](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

-2. After pi turns on, run through welcome wizard
+2. After Pi boots, run through welcome wizard
     - Set country, language, and time zone
     - Enter ***secure password***
     - Connect to wifi
     - Skip updates when prompted.
 This can takes awhile and will do later.
-    - Reboot machine
+    - Restart machine

 3. After reboot, enable interfaces
-    - Start> Preferences> Raspberry Pi Config> Interfaces
+    - Start> Preferences> Raspberry Pi Configuration
-        - Enable VNC and Remote GPIO
+        - On 'System' tab adjust 'Resolution' if needed
+        - On 'Interfaces' tab enable 'VNC' and 'Remote GPIO'

 4. Update system
-    - Run following commands to from terminal to update system
+    - From terminal run commands to update system
+	- A shortcut to terminal should be on taskbar, otherwise Start> Accessories> Terminal
         - ***This may take awhile.
-Can be run later if needed***
+Plan accordingly***

     ```shell
     sudo apt-get update